kokerinks/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file
+   2. Double-click the jar file
       Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. Shutdown of application
+3. Shutdown of application

    1. Enter `exit` into the command box OR click on the `X` button on the top-right hand corner of the window.
        Expected: The application should close with no other obstructions.

-### Deleting a person
+### App Usage
+1. Adding a Member
+   1. Test case: `addmem n/Joseph Joestar hp/62226111 e/joseph@example.com a/455 Orchard Road, S(238801) ag/Chocolate` <br>
+      Expected: New member named "Joseph Joestar" added.
+Scrolling to the bottom of the list of members show Joseph's details

+2. Adding an item to the catalogue
+   1. Prerequisites: The catalogue does not currently contain an item called `Pain Au Chocolat`
+   2. Test case: `additem i/Pain Au Chocolat p/250` <br>
+      Expected: A new item `Pain Au Chocolat` worth 250 points is added to the bottom of the catalogue on the left panel
+   3. Test case: `additem i/Pain Au Chocolat p/300` <br>
+      Expected: An error message saying `This item already exists in the catalogue.`
+3. Adding an order to a member
+   1. Test case: `addorder n/joseph i/pain au chocolat q/2` <br>
+      Expected: An order for 2 Pain Au Chocolats added to Joseph's orders.
+Scroll to Joseph's Person Card and click on it.
+The order panel on the right should show the order made.
+Joseph should also have 500 more reward and membership points.
+   2. Test case: `addorder n/joseph i/dinosaur meat q/2`<br>
+      Expected: An error message saying that the item cannot be found in the inventory
+4. Manual modification and redemption of points
+   1. Test case `addpts n/joseph p/100` <br>
+      Expected: Joseph's reward points increase by 100.
+Membership points should stay the same
+   2. Test case `addmempts n/joseph mp/10000` <br>
+      Expected: Joseph's membership points increase by 10000, and his membership tier should be upgraded to `PLATINUM`.
+His reward points should stay the same.
+   3. Test case `redeempts n/joseph p/100` <br>
+      Expected: Joseph's reward points should decrease by 100.
+Membership points should stay the same
+   4. Test case `redeempts n/joseph p/10000` <br>
+      Expected: An error message stating that joseph does not have enough reward points
-1. Deleting a person
+2. Deleting a Member

    1. Test case: `delmem 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

-   1. Test case: `delmem 0`<br>
+   2. Test case: `delmem 0`<br>
       Expected: No person is deleted.
 Error details shown in the status message.
-Status bar remains the same.

-   1. Other incorrect delete commands to try: `delmem`, `delmem x`, `...` (where x is larger than the list size)<br>
+   3. Other incorrect delete commands to try: `delmem`, `delmem x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

 ### Saving data
+1. Saving user data
+   1. Assuming the previous steps have been done,
+      1. Close the application
+      2. Open the application
+      3. The newly added member `Joseph Joestar` and all his details should remain

-1. Dealing with missing/corrupted data files
+2. Dealing with missing/corrupted data files

    1. Prerequisites:
       1. Launch the application.